-Then Henrietta returned to Louisville.
+Then Henrietta returned to Louisville after recovering most of her money through the sale the Valley Falls property.
 How did she feel about her adventure in Connecticut?
 Did she feel she had been taken advantage of?
 Was she angry at herself for letting it happen?
 Or was she not too surprised?
-She seemed to have recovered most of her money through the sale the Valley Falls property.

 By September, five months after Hans vanished, Henrietta was back in the game foreclosing on a mortgage in Selma.
 We get a glimpse of her life after Hans over the next 25 years from Selma and Louisville newspapers.

 For a time in 1919 she lived in St. Louis, Missouri as well as her relative's home on Sycamore Street in Louisville.
-This would be her primary home for the rest of her life with annual visits to Selma and the Albert Hotel.
+This would be her primary home for the rest of her life with annual visits to Selma and the Hotel Albert.

 In 1922 she and Hans formally divorced in Bridgeport, CT, although she continued to use his name throughout her life.